Fiction

 “From what I’ve read, kids like me just get started sooner.
 We don’t go further.
 We end up being clerks in a post office.”

 Twenty percent had been the right chord.
-The builder couldn’t refuse it.
-Miricle’s let the real estate lawyer believe that there would be an adult co-signer as he reminded him that a child’s signature would be worth nothing if the builder did not abide by the contract.
+The builder couldn’t refuse.
+Miricle let his real estate lawyer believe that there would be an adult co-signer as his lawyer reminded him that a child’s signature would be worth nothing if the builder did not abide by the contract.
 Miricle said he understood, took it to the builder, shook hands, and got it done: both penthouse condos, still under construction, with no payments due till they were ready for occupancy.
 When he told his parents, unlike other times when they had laughed at his working things out, this time there was no laughter.
 His grandfather said it was madness.
 Miricle reminded them that if he had not demanded and fought for so many things before, like music lessons and a lawn tractor, he would be a bored broke kid sitting in a classroom learning nothing.
-He almost included “while leering at Bethany,” which was part of a lyric he had written for a song no one ever would hear.
-He was not at all confident about the quality of his lyric writing.
+He almost included “while leering at Bethany,” which was part of a lyric he had written about an evil nurse who used her looks to entice patients into stupidly trusting her long enough for her to ruin their lives, a song no one ever would hear, other than as spoken words for another scary story around a campfire, because he was not confident enough in the quality of his lyric writing.

 This did make him wonder if a lyric about striking the right chord in a negotiation might be something he understood well enough to write about with some depth.
-What if the negotiation were with a woman who finally said Yes?
+What if the negotiation turned out, in the end, to be with a woman who finally said Yes?
 Depth was one of the things missing from his lyrics.
 Unfortunately, the only thing concerning love and its facsimiles that he had much experience with was leering at models in magazines.
 So far, every lyric he wrote about that seemed creepy to him.
-Much later it would prove not to seem so to others.
+Later they would prove not to seem so to others.

 Polaroid’s IPO had long since passed, so his hunch about that was moot, but they were coming out with an unusual camera called the Swinger.
-He did have a feeling about that similar to the feeling he had about the condos and wanted to put everything he had into it, but finding a broker who would do what he said was nearly impossible.
+He had a feeling about that similar to the feeling he had about the condos and wanted to put everything he had into it, but finding a broker who would do that was nearly impossible.
 Everyone he called wanted to protect his money with a conservative long view.
 Weeks were spent calling one after another while figuring out what chord to strike with them.
 “I’m not going to wait for you to think about it.
 I can afford to lose everything because I live with my parents.
 This is how I got this money.
 It’s my Goddamn money!
 Right now, say you’ll do this or I’m hanging up.”
-His Polaroid stock went up and up, but he knew it couldn’t forever.
+His Polaroid stock went up and up and up (to the relief but continued consternation of his grandparents, but growing amusement of his parents), but he knew it couldn’t forever.
 As the excitement over the Swinger was tapering off, they were coming out with a new product, but it did not strike him in the same way.
 So, he got out.

-He had so many feelings that he didn’t understand.
-Like he had no idea of what caused him to refuse to go to a doctor.
-The first time he caught a cold, his parents tried to take him to a doctor.
+There were so many feelings that he didn’t understand.
+Like the first time he caught a cold and his parents tried to take him to a doctor.
 Nothing could get him to go.
-But still, even after having read enough about medicine to be able to quote authorities to bolster his arguments about what a lawless and unaccountable place medicine was, no one was persuaded.
-He told them, “There was a nurse who kept an empty, used hypodermic needle in a glasses case in her purse for when she was inclined to pump air into a patient’s vein in order to ‘add him to her collection’.”
+But even after having read enough about medicine to be able to explain to them that there isn’t anything they can do about a cold, and when that didn’t work, to be able to quote authorities to bolster his arguments about what a lawless and unaccountable place medicine is, no one was convinced.
+“There was the nurse who kept an empty, used, unsterilized hypodermic needle in a glasses case in her purse for when she was inclined to pump air into a patient to ‘add him to her collection’.”
 They were not persuaded, but were defeated, which he was beginning to recognize as the common end of many family negotiations.

-In spite of what he said in his lyrics, even he knew that what he had read about medicine did not explain the level of dread he felt.
-Which was a continuing theme for him.
+In spite of what he said in his lyrics, even he knew that what he had read about medicine did not justify the level of dread he felt.
+It was a continuing theme for him as he wrote:

 “Just one leg for balance